 - Personal protective equipment – Employers must provide workers with appropriate personal protective equipment, such as hard hats, safety glasses, and earplugs.

 - First aid – Employers must provide a first aid kit and trained first aid personnel on-site.

 - Trench safety – Employers must provide cave-in protection and ensure workers receive training in trench safety.

 - Vehicle safety – Employers must provide appropriate safety measures for vehicles operating on construction sites.

 OSHA also provides resources for employers and employees to help them understand and comply with the regulations, including training materials and guides.
 Companies that violate OSHA regulations may face penalties and fines.

-The workers’ compensation claims process
+What is the workers’ compensation claims process?

 In Illinois, the workers’ compensation claims process is as follows:

 - Report the injury – The employee must report the injury to the employer as soon as possible.
 The employee must report the injury within 45 days of the injury or from the date when the employee knew or should have known that the injury was work-related.

 - Employer reports the injury – The employer must file a report with the Illinois Workers’ Compensation Commission (IWCC) within 14 days if you’ve missed three or more work days due to your injury.